jmbmartins/IntelligentWasteManagementSystem/README.md

 -   Developing an intuitive and user-friendly mobile application for local residents.
 -   Integrating existing waste management systems with the new intelligent management solution.

-### Conclusion:

--   The Intelligent Waste Management System not only addresses the daily challenges of waste management but also promotes sustainability and efficiency in urban environments.
-This project has the potential to significantly improve residents' quality of life and reduce the environmental impact associated with waste management.